Modi calls for unity on climate change, terrorism and pandemics as India takes over G20 presidency - ExBulletin

 G20 members agreed at last month’s summit on the Indonesian island of Bali to continue efforts to limit the rise in global temperatures to 1.5 Celsius, including by accelerating efforts to phase out the use of coal release.

-India, the world’s second-largest coal consumer, said it would prioritize a gradual transition to cleaner fuels and reducing household consumption to reach net zero emissions by 2070 to meet its pledge. of decarbonization.
+India, the world’s second largest consumer of coal, said it would prioritize a gradual transition to cleaner fuels and reducing household consumption to reach net zero emissions by 2070 to meet its pledge. of decarbonization.

 Our G20 priorities will be defined in consultation not only with our G20 partners, but also with our fellow travelers in the Global South, whose voice is often ignored, Modi said.